Wildcat

 Where are you from?

+I am originally from Kingston, Jamaica.
+I moved to Atlanta, Ga. when I was fifteen years of age (tenth grade).
+How did you end up at FVSU and when did you graduate?
 I learned about Fort Valley State University while I was a senior in high school.
 FVSU was among the schools that visited my high school (Westlake High).
 I was very fascinated by the recruiters and the passion the students expressed while describing their experience to us.
 Thus, I applied and was accepted.
 FVSU was one of my top two choices of selection for colleges (Bethune-Cookman was the second).
 However, my father quickly narrowed my choice down since the HOPE scholarship was available if I stayed in the state of Georgia.
 Hence, I enrolled at FVSU in 2009 where I graduated magna cum laude with a degree in mathematics four years later (2013).
+Read more here.

 FVSU alum Earl Lockette shares the amazing story of his son's Super Bowl 2015 journey.